JuliaSobczak/JuliaSobczak.github.io/_posts/2023-12-29-hop-skip-and-a-jump.md

 ![wetsuit-funnies](/images/wetsuit-funnies.jpg)

+*I was coated in goosebumps from head to toe.*

 On our way back a southern stingray swam right beside us.
 The motion they make when swimming is so fluid, it was a treat to witness.
 Once we got back to the beach it was time to photosynthesize and get some body heat back.
-I was coated in goosebumps from head to toe.
 Once adequately dry we headed back to the boat for a fresh fish dinner.

 ---